awwright/json-schema-lint/specification.md

 * Specify classes of errors:
     * fatal: prevents instances from being validates (includes syntax errors)
     * error: legal usage with no good reason for use (schemas that are always invalid, redundant keywords)
-    * warning: nonportable behavior (different behavior between operating systems, etc), unknown keywords
+    * warning: non-portable behavior (different behavior between operating systems, etc), unknown keywords
-    * info: problems not likely to impact validation, e.g. adherance to naming conventions
+    * info: problems not likely to impact validation, e.g. adherence to naming conventions
     * compat: usage that is not reverse- and/or forward-compatible

 ## Schema tests